ROCm/rocBLAS/clients/gtest/README.md

     }
 };
 ```
 E. If necessary, create a type dispatch function for this function (or group of functions it belongs to) in `include/type_dispatch.hpp`.
+If possible, use one of the existing dispatch functions, even if it covers a superset of allowable types.
+The purpose of `type_dispatch.hpp` is to perform runtime type dispatch in a single place, rather than copying it across several test files.

 The type dispatch function takes a `template` template parameter of `template<typename...> class` and a function parameter of type `const Arguments&`.
 It looks at the runtime type values in `Arguments`, and instantiates the template with one or more static type arguments, corresponding to the dynamic runtime type arguments.